7 min read

 "If you understand, stop standing there and come here, prisoner."

-"How long are you going to do this?"
+"How long are you going to keep this up?"

-Even at her scolding, he smiled while flicking the empty glass with his finger to make a light sound.
-Ting.
+Even at her rebuke, he flicked the empty wine glass with his finger—ting—making a clear sound, and smiled.

-"I told you.
-Until Gebimonde comes to take you."
+"I told you, didn't I. Until Gebimonde comes to take you."

 Derek Gebimonde.

 "Why?
 Isn't sleeping next to me better than next to Gebimonde?
-I'm younger and have a better body.
-Naturally I'm better in strength too."
+I'm younger and my body's better.
+My stamina's obviously better too."

-As he ostentatiously covered himself with the blanket and lay down, his chest rising and falling grandly, his leisurely attitude showed not a speck of pity or concern for her circumstances.
-Let alone any guilt about holding her weakness and treating her as a prisoner.
+He lay down ostentatiously and pulled the blanket over himself, his chest rising and falling deeply.
+His relaxed attitude showed not a speck of sympathy or concern for her situation.
+Much less any guilt about treating her as a prisoner by holding her weakness.

 "Ha..."

-Even so, for Lanthe, Vigo wasn't as terrible as Derek Gebimonde, that man.
-Even a corrupted, mean-spirited hometown friend wasn't even a threat compared to that man.
-Though she'd been suspecting until moments ago that he might have become just another villain, once they were actually talking, her wariness faded.
+Even so, Vigo wasn't as bad as Derek Gebimonde—that man.
+Even a corrupt, mean-spirited childhood friend was no threat compared to him.
+She'd been suspicious until just moments ago that he might have become just as much a villain.
+And yet—talking to him, her wariness kept fading.

-"I hate even hearing that unlucky name.
-If you keep saying it, I think I'll end up hating you too."
+"I hate even hearing that cursed name.
+If you keep saying it, I might start hating you too."

-She closed her eyes under the covers and tried to empty her complicated head.
+She closed her eyes under the blanket and tried to empty her complicated mind.

-'It's best not to think about worries in the deep of night.'
+"It's best not to think about worries late at night."

 Let's think after sleeping.

-'Then when can I worry?
-I have so, so many worries about life.'
+"When should I worry then?
+I have so, so many worries about making a living."

 Let's think again tomorrow about how to accept Vigo.
 How much to trust and how much to guard against—again tomorrow.